walidghallab/video-experience-enhancer/CONTRIBUTING.md

 5. Build your changes using `./build.sh` from the project root directory (this command correctly builds and bundles all the files in production mode and optimizes the build for the best performance).\
 To make development easier:
    - In react, there is a mock with `npm start` from `/popup` directory, it supports live updates, check [/popup/README.md](/popup/README.md) for more details.
-   - In content scripts, there is live updates with `npm start` from `/content-scripts` directory.
 6. Test your changes to ensure they work as expected.
 7. Commit your changes with a descriptive commit message.
 8. Push your changes to your forked repository.